isaichavez19-maker/vst3_dev_portal/src/pages/Tutorials/How+to+use+the+silence+flags.md

     //---check if silence---------------
     // silence flags are a bitmask where each bit corresponds to one channel of a bus
-    // (for example L and R for stereo bus).
+    // (for example, L and R for stereo bus).
     // Here we check only if the whole first input is silent (in case of Stereo: the L and R are silent) if (data.inputs[0].silenceFlags != 0) // if flags is not zero => then it means that we have silent!
     {